10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 #6

 Spiritual narcissists will work relentlessly to appear humble, broken, forgiving, and willing to change.
-Religious abusers are notorious for making statements such as, “I’m just a broken, humbled sinner in need of a Savior.
-Aren’t we all?
-Thank the Lord for His boundless grace that reaches down and accepts even the worst of sinners, of whom I am the greatest!
-Thank Jesus that He didn’t walk away from me!
+Religious abusers are notorious for making statements such as, “I am just a broken, humbled sinner in need of a Savior.
+Are we not all?
+Thank the Lord for His boundless grace that reaches down and accepts even the worst of sinners, of whom I am the greatest.
+Thank Jesus that He did not walk away from me.
 I love my spouse and stand waiting with open arms and a heart of forgiveness.”
 Scripture, song lyrics, lengthy prayers, and cliché Christian phrases are used to convince others they are sincere.
 Sadly, it often works.

-Narcissists may even admit to some mistakes or ask for prayer that God will change them; however, the narcissistic abuser is often not seeking change or mutual reconciliation.
+Narcissists may even admit to some mistakes or ask for prayer that God will change them.
+However, the narcissistic abuser is often not seeking change or mutual reconciliation.
 Their goal is to get their spouse back under their control.

 A helpful response would be to let God work with them in His time on forgiveness.
 Especially after a victim has just left a spiritual narcissist, their understanding of love, forgiveness, and grace is all tangled with abuse.
 We can want them to forgive or move on to resolve our discomfort with the situation.
-Instead, encourage them to focus on protecting themselves from further abuse, so they can continue to heal.
+Instead, encourage them to focus on protecting themselves from further abuse so they can continue to heal.

 #7

-While this statement isn’t usually put so bluntly, some Christians try to shame victims who leave an abusive spouse with such reasoning.
+While this statement is not usually put so bluntly, some Christians try to shame victims who leave an abusive spouse with such reasoning.
 A narcissistic abuser broke the marriage covenant from day one by neglecting their spouse emotionally, physically, mentally, and spiritually.
 Instead of loving and honoring them, they used manipulation and control to force their spouse to place them above all else, even God, to feed their insatiable need for attention, control, power, and admiration.

 A marriage to a narcissistic abuser does not reflect anything godly or how Christ loves the church, even if it took years for the abuse to be recognized.